Baldins/academic-kickstart/content/publication/learning_pose_estimation/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["0"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
 publication: "Learning Pose Estimation for UAV Autonomous Navigation and Landing Using Visual-Inertial Sensor Data"
 publication_short: ""

-abstract: " In this work, we propose a robust network- in-the-loop control system that allows an Unmanned- Aerial-Vehicles to navigate and land autonomously on a desired target.
-To estimate the global pose of the aerial vehicle, we develop a deep neural network ar- chitecture for visual-inertial odometry, which provides a robust alternative to traditional techniques for au- tonomous navigation of Unmanned-Aerial-Vehicles.
-We first provide experimental results on the accuracy of the estimation by comparing the prediction of our model to traditional visual-inertial approaches on the publicly available EuRoC MAV dataset.
-The results indicate a clear improvement in the accuracy of the pose estima- tion up to 25% against the baseline.
-Second, we use Airsim, a simulator available as a plugin for Unreal Engine, to create new datasets of photorealistic images and inertial measurement to train and test our model.
-We finally integrate the proposed architecture for global localization with the Airsim closed-loop control system, and we provide simulation results for the autonomous landing of the aerial vehicle."
+abstract: " In this work, we propose a new learning approach for autonomous navigation and landing of an Unmanned-Aerial-Vehicle (UAV).
+We develop a multi- modal fusion of deep neural architectures for visual- inertial odometry.
+We train the model in an end-to- end fashion to estimate the current vehicle pose from streams of visual and inertial measurements.
+We first evaluate the accuracy of our estimation by comparing the prediction of the model to traditional algorithms on the publicly available EuRoC MAV dataset.
+The results illustrate a 25% improvement in estimation accuracy over the baseline.
+Finally, we integrate the architecture in the closed-loop flight control system of Airsim - a plugin simulator for Unreal Engine - and we provide simulation results for autonomous navigation and land- ing."

 # Summary.
 An optional shortened abstract.
 summary: ""